UntidyRAM/AVR-ASM-DHT22/README.md

 <h2>How to Use</h2>
 <p align="justify"><b>Please do not use this device in applications where should the device malfunction and/or fail, injury or loss of life (of any kind) and/or property can occur!</b></p>
-<p align="justify"> When the device powers up, you will see "---" displayed on the segments.
+<p align="justify"> When the device powers up, you will see "----" displayed on the segments.
 This informs the user that the device is on and that it is gathering its first measurement.
-If you see "---" after the device has been powered up for more than 15 seconds, then there is a fault with the DHT22.</p>
+If you see "----" after the device has been powered up for more than 15 seconds, then there is a fault with the DHT22.</p>

-<p align="justify">If you connect PC5 to ground, the indicator RGB LED and the display will turn off.
+<p align="justify">If you connect PC5 to ground, the display will turn off.
 This indicates that the device is in flash mode.
 Flash mode sets the pins used by the ISP programmer to inputs with high impedance.
 Doing this enables the ISP device to communicate with the AVR.</p>

 <h2>Contributions</h2>
 <p align="justify"> Contributions are welcome!
 Please file issues, or make pull requests, if you find something that could be improved or if there is an error.</p>